 During this stage, the actual execution of the attack, an attacker establishes the initial foothold.
 This comes by way of a vulnerability in a server service or through the use of compromised credentials.
 Now that they’ve established a foothold within the network, further access may be gained through the escalation of user privileges.
 This can often be accomplished via a local privilege escalation exploit.

-In order to catch an attacker at this stage, you should investigate any suspicious activity like downloading of files using wget or scp, especially from untrusted GEOs, unauthorized installs, the addition of new users, suspicious commands or changes to security groups.
+To catch an attacker at this stage, you should investigate any suspicious activity like downloading of files using wget or scp, especially from untrusted GEOs, unauthorized installs, the addition of new users, suspicious commands, or changes to security groups.
 There’s still time to minimize the damage at this stage of the attack.

 Execution of any of these things from a service account is a strong indicator of compromise.